itsamenathan/crackflasher/README.markdown

 -b - makes backup in /sdcard/clockworkmod/backup/ named date and is optional -l - list backups in /sdcard/clockworkmod/backup/
 -r - recovery from backup.
-If backup is on local machine it will push it to /sdcard/clockworkmod/backup/ list in order the update.zip files you want to instal
+If backup is on local machine it will push it to /sdcard/clockworkmod/backup/ list in order the update.zip files you want to install

 How it works
 -------------